isomerpages/pa-cdcnw-deprecated/_about-us/Our Council.md

 permalink: /about-us/Our-Council
 description: ""
 ---
-Our Council spearheads and aligns the CDC’s programmes to the key strategic directions.
+Our Council comprises of the Advisory Panel, Council Members and District Councillors, spearhead and align the CDC’s programmes to the key strategic directions.

-The six standing committees are as follows:
+There are six standing committees, each with its role and responsibilities:

 **1\.
 Corporate Relations Standing Committee**
 The Corporate Relations Standing Committee aims to build up the branding and publicity, as well as expand the partners' network for the CDC to better engage the community.